 I am a licensed clinical psychologist and ecopsychologist.
 I received my Ph.D. and M.A. in Clinical Psychology from Duquesne University.
 My doctoral research explored interconnections between the human psyche and the more-than-human natural world.
-Whether I’m writing, teaching, or practicing therapy, I am rooted in an understanding that humans are part of nature and that connection to the more-than-human natural world and to our own animal rhythms is fundamental to health.
+I'm rooted in an understanding that humans are part of nature and that connection to the more-than-human natural world and to our own animal rhythms is fundamental to health.

 Prior to my doctoral studies, I trained in Lacanian psychoanalysis with GIFRIC (Groupe interdisciplinaire freudien de recherche et d'intervention clinique et culturelle) in Québec for four years.
 Prior to my doctorate I also worked in inpatient and outpatient settings with individuals experiencing eating disorders and psychotic disorders.

-Since 2013, I have provided individual and group psychotherapy to clients facing a wide variety of issues.
-I enjoy supporting clients who are grappling with all manner of psychological concerns, and I have a particular interest in working with those who struggle with grief/loss, trauma, and self-esteem issues.
+Since 2013, I've provided individual and group psychotherapy to people facing a wide variety of issues.
+I have a particular interest in working with those who struggle with grief/loss, trauma, and self-esteem issues.

-My professional pursuits would not be possible without my personal commitments to laughter, wildness, and continually unlearning what I thought I knew.
-Outside of work, my favorite ways of tending to my spirit include meditation, revisiting the pivotal books of my childhood, and camping – preferably with a clear view of stars.
+My professional pursuits wouldn't be possible without my personal commitments to laughter, wildness, and continually unlearning what I thought I knew.
+My favorite ways of tending to my spirit include meditation, revisiting the pivotal books of my childhood, and camping – preferably with a clear view of stars.